MrWillCom/my-translang-api/README.md

 ## Cache

-Translations are cached for one week to improve performance and reduce API calls.
+Translations may be cached for one week via `Cache-Control` header to improve performance and reduce API calls.

 ## Development